sanatprasad/BT-SANAT-WYSA/documentation.md

 ### Sleep Controller (`controllers/sleepController.js`)
 - **addSleepEntry**: Adds a new sleep entry for the user.
 - **getSleepHistory**: Returns all sleep entries for the current user.
-- **deleteSleepEntry**: Deletes a sleep entry by ID for the current user.

 ## Routes & Endpoints
 ### User Routes (`routes/userRoutes.js`)